Let’s look at some highlights of human language—enough to get you started on a deeper study.

 Global climate became more arid 4 mya so hominins had to adapt to (predator-rich) grassland environments, where living in larger groups and learning signs (for communication and alliance building) helped.
 Genetic mutations led to more cognitive skills, statistical learning, tool usage, stone throwing, bipedalism to cover larger distances, and larger brains.

 The larger brains, smaller teeth, and flatter faces led to more efficient vocal tracts that could produce significantly many more sounds.
-Calls need no longer be holistic: they could be made up of smaller meaningful units which became vowels and consonants, and iconic words arose.
+Calls no longer had to be holistic: they could be made up of smaller meaningful units which became vowels and consonants, and iconic words arose.

 Larger brains + bipedalism led to babies being born earlier: childhood provided the cultural transmission bottleneck to allow syntax to emerge.

-1.5 mya Broca’s area appeared, which is shared neural real estate for language and manual dexterity (such as tool making and use).
-Mirror neurons appeared which fire both when you act and when you observe action.
+1.5 mya Broca’s area—shared neural real estate for language and manual dexterity such as tool making and use—appeared.
+Mirror neurons, which fire both when you act and when you observe action, also appeared.

 As humans spread though different environments, they encountered never before seen animals, plants, topographies, hazards, and weather conditions that needed describing.
 At first, all the new words were iconic but generalizations ultimately formed.